What Is Retinal Vein Occlusion?

 Preventing Retinal Vein Occlusion

-- losing weight or maintaining a healthy weight
+- maintaining a healthy weight

-- quitting smoking
+- quitting smoking if you smoke

-- controlling diabetes
+- controlling diabetes if you have diabetes